MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1bitmap-copyfrommemory.md

 Type: <b>const <a href="https://docs.microsoft.com/windows/desktop/Direct2D/d2d1-rect-u">D2D1_RECT_U</a>*</b>

-In the current bitmap, the upper-left corner of the area to which the region specified by <i>srcRect</i> is copied.
+In the current bitmap, the rectangle to which the region specified by <i>srcRect</i> is copied.

 ### -param srcData [in]